florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 // This section also contains related information, such as measurements, interesting proofs, etc. that verify that the design goals were really achieved

 Wasm was designed with certain design goals in mind.
-This section presents the design goals relevant for this work according to the official Wasm specification @spec.
+This section presents the design goals relevant for this work according to the official Wasm specification @spec[sec.~1.1.1].
 Each design goal is accompanied by related information from various papers and articles for a deeper understanding of each goal.

 ==== Fast <design_fast>
-Wasm is designed to be fast both during startup and execution @spec.
+Wasm is designed to be fast both during startup and execution @spec[sec.~1.1.1].
 // It is designed so its bytecode can be quickly read and parsed by a Wasm Startup time is mostly optimized through the structure of the Wasm bytecode format, which is optimized for fast parsing and compiling of Wasm code.
 A Wasm module in its binary format consists of 11 different sections